 “Allow?”
 Rheamarie repeated.

 “Yes, allow.
 Alfheim will not engage with Orean if we say it cannot,” Biro said.
-He said it simply, the way one might say, “It’s lovely weather we’re having.”
+He said it like it was truth, the way one might say, “It’s raining outside.”

-“Rhea,” Leandros said lowly, finally stepping forward and laying a hand on her arm.
-Rheamarie shot him a chilling look, one full of surprise and betrayal and hurt.
-He’d had more to say, but Rheamarie’s expression was enough to silence him abruptly.
+“Rhea,” Leandros said, finally stepping forward and laying a hand on her arm.
+Rheamarie shot him a chilling look, the look of a queen silencing her subject.
+He’d had more to say, but Rheamarie’s expression was enough to cut him off abruptly.

-Magistrate Diomis rose from his seat.
+Diomis rose from his seat.
 Rheamarie, Leandros, and Biro were all tall for humans, but Diomis stood heads taller than all of them.
-His legs beneath his skirts were angled oddly, just enough to draw his attention to his gait, smooth, like he might as well have been floating.
-In his soft voice, he said, “Unity was created to keep the peace, not break it.
+His legs beneath his skirts were angled oddly, just enough to draw his attention to his gait: smooth, like he might have been floating.
+He said, “Unity was created to keep the peace, not break it.
 Biro’s plan holds to that purpose, but I believe it is in King Nochdvor’s best interest as well.
-Whoever took him did so for a reason – if not, why not kill him immediately?
-The orinian you spoke of killed a room full of nobles with ease; she already has a proclivity for violence, so responding with violence could push Orean to extremes.
+Whoever took him did so for a reason – if not, why not kill him on the spot?
+The orinian you spoke of killed a room full of nobles with ease, what’s one more?
+And Orean is clearly ready to use violence – responding with more could push them to extremes.
 While they have your father, this is not advisable.”

 It was subtle, barely there, but Rheamarie’s shoulders slumped, and Leandros knew she’d been convinced.

-He wasn’t about to start arguing with Unity’s Magistrates over it, but Leandros hadn’t been convinced.
-Biro may refuse to take credit for the plan his Representatives had devised – a plan to get Amos back using “diplomatic” means – but Leandros had been in that room with them all morning.
-He’d listened to them talking.
-Biro had been steering them the entire time.
-There was something he wanted, something he was planning.
+Leery as he was to argue, Leandros hadn’t been convinced.
+Biro may refuse to take credit for the plan his Representatives had devised – a plan to get Amos back using “diplomatic” means, putting together a trained team to negotiate his return – but Leandros had been in that room with them all morning.
+He’d heard them talking.
+Biro had been steering them the entire time, and there had to be a reason.

 Biro met his gaze.
 “You’ve been quiet, Mr. Nochdvor.
 How do you feel about your cousin’s warmongering?
-You used to be quiet against this sort of thing, I recall.”
+You used to be quite against this sort of thing, I recall.”